julstpierre/PenalizedGLMM/README.md

 ## 1. Estimate the variance components under the null

-We read the example covariate file and split the subjects into train and test sets.
+We read the example covariate file and split the subjects into train and test sets:

 ```julia